 You read that right.
 It was two campaigns, but you can hardly tell the difference.
 Only the decoration has changed.

 American is Missing the Mark

-There are other examples in our airline rebranding study but American Airlines seems to believe it is addressing the frustrations of passengers head on.
+There are other examples but American Airlines seems to believe it is addressing the frustrations of passengers head on.
 However, the tone is similar to the competition (think of old United).
 It doesn’t align itself with the anger many passengers face.

 They are forgettable and only market the product benefits